 Incoloy 825 is a nickel-iron-chrome alloy that is widely used in Oil & Gas and Chemical Process Industry applications.
 It has good corrosion resistance and an ability to operate at higher temperatures than most stainless steels.

 Due to the combination of good corrosion resistance and working temperature range, it is used in Oil and Gas wellheads, risers, piping, casing and tubing.
-Langley Alloys supply chain partnerships means that we are able to offer pipes, flanges and fittings in addition to our solid bar stock.
-Solid bar is available ex-stock in sizes from 3/4″ up to 10″ diameter.
+Langley Alloys supply chain partnerships mean that we are able to offer pipes, flanges and fittings in addition to our solid bar stock.
+The solid bar is available ex-stock in sizes from 3/4″ up to 10″ diameter.